ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 Being reproducible is necessary to ensure events reproducibility (in case of any infrastructure failure during an event) and avoid players to reconfigure their scripts and tools on every _Challenge Scenario on Demand_ request.
 Moreover, it provides consistency between replicas behavior in case of a High-Availability deployment.

+### High Availability

+Previously, we exposed the chall-manager must reach high availability (denoted _HA_) to perform well at scale e.g. for large events.
+In the current section we prove our design can do so.

+First of all, for simplicity we want the chall-manager to be database-less (denoted _DB-less_).
+To store the _Challenge Scenario_ stacks and their _Challenge Scenario on Demand_ states, we would need an object database as they are files.
+Our decision is to write them to the filesystem such that they could be easily stored, shared and replicated through a cluster or machines.
+Those needs were solved by using [Longhorn](https://longhorn.io/) for a `PersistentVolumeClaim` that stores the states directory (configurable with the CLI flag `--states-dir`), with an access mode `ReadWriteMany`.

+Storing is a thing, race condition is another: if an end-user spams the chall-manager with concurrent requests through the CTF platform, concurrent actions will be performed such as creating an infrastructure.
+To avoid this, our design makes use of locks, either using the distributed lock system of [etcd](https://etcd.io/) for HA or generic filelocks (work only on the same host machine, within the same context).
+It creates an entry for the identity then locks it.
+In case of sudden failure, the lock will always be released: etcd will lose contact with the requesting `Pod` thus release the distributed lock, or the filelock will detect the release of the lock with the process being killed.
+In the end, this schema enables us to make sure the chall-manager can scale properly while maintaining integrity of the underlying infrastructures.

+In our design, we deploy an etcd instance rather than using the Kubernetes already existing one.
+By doing so, we avoid deep integration of our proposal into the cluster which enables multiple instances to run in parallel inside an already existing cluster.
+Nevertheless, as etcd could be used a simplistic database our design could be proven non-DB-less, but does not imply it suffers from a limitation.

+Moreover, thanks to this design, we provide interoperability with additional systems that can easily integrate the distributed locks and shared volumes.
+Despite this, we think interesting designs that would do such integrations should discuss it to improve the chall-manager directly.

 ### Deployment

 When deploying resources to a Kubernetes cluster with the necessity of high availability and security, a beginner can only focus on getting the things work.
 We do not want that because in the design of the chall-manager itself, code is run from distant inputs we can't trust by default (no authentication is part of the chall-manager nor does we want to).